paulnicolet/ADA-Project/design.md

 - The importance of the flow (shown by the thickness of the lines)
 - The nature of the flow (shown by the starting point and the color of the lines)

 In addition, additional tools should enable users to visualize flows at different point in time (date, time, special event).
+The time scale would depend on the data, which is not necessarly accurate enough to be able to see short terms movements.

 ## Thinking about Flows